auth0/docs/articles/quickstart/webapp/aspnet-core/interactive.md

 ### Install from Nuget

-To integrate Auth0 with ASP.NET Core you can use our SDK by installing the `Auth0.AspNetCore.Authentication` <a href="https://www.nuget.org/packages/Auth0.AspNetCore.Authentication/" target="_blank">Nuget package</a> to your application.
+To integrate Auth0 with ASP.NET Core you can use our SDK by installing the `Auth0.AspNetCore.Authentication` <a href="https://www.nuget.org/packages/Auth0.AspNetCore.Authentication/" target="_blank" rel="noreferrer">Nuget package</a> to your application.

 ```bash
 Install-Package Auth0.AspNetCore.Authentication